boots-edu/textbook/source/original/week7.md

 Now\, if I try to create a polygon with less than 3 or more than 10 points\, an exception is thrown\.
 If not\, then program execution continues normally\.

-If we don’t handle this exception\, the program will terminate \(letting us know to either handle the exception\, or fix thecalling code to prevent it\.
+If we don't handle this exception\, the program will terminate \(letting us know to either handle the exception\, or fix thecalling code to prevent it\.

 <span style="color:#569CD6">const</span>  <span style="color:#D4D4D4"> MAX\_POINTS = </span>  <span style="color:#B5CEA8">10</span>  <span style="color:#D4D4D4">;</span>